shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Yasheng.md

 ## **What is Hacking?**
-an act of computer hacking.
+<br>an act of computer hacking.
-cut with rough or heavy blows. cough persistently.
+<br>cut with rough or heavy blows. cough persistently.
-Hacking in Art- Destory an existing system.
+<br>Hacking in Art- Destory an existing system.

 ## **An Inspection Tool**